17th of November, the World Prematurity Day

 Did you know?

-• Preterm birth complications are the leading cause of death among children under 5 years of age, responsible for approximately 1 million deaths in 2015 (1).
+• Preterm birth complications are the leading cause of death among children under 5 years of age, responsible for approximately 900000 deaths in 2019(2).

 • Thank you to the NICU caregivers around the world